-APPENDIX E: POWER CONSUMPTION
+APPENDIX F: POWER CONSUMPTION

 This section provides the electrical power profile of the A3LA-RG.
 It does not describe every situation; however, it does offer a starting point for users to continue their own development design.
 The actual usage profile can vary for a number of reasons including manufacturing variation from unit-to-unit.
-Users are reminded to optimize their setup to attain the lowest possible power consumption.
-Some of the setup parameters to be carefully observed include:
+Optimize your setup to attain the lowest possible power consumption.
+Some of the setup parameters carefully observe include:

-- 1. Have a clear view of the sky for the antenna-poor visibility of the sky is when a clear line-of-sight is not available between the A3LA-RG and the satellites. - Keep the antenna's VSWR low-the higher the antenna VSWR the higher the current consumed by the A3LA-RG. - 3.
-Keep the antenna cables' loss to less than 3dB-the higher the antenna cable loss the higher the current consumed by the A3LA-RG. - 4.
+- Have a clear view of the sky for the antenna-poor visibility of the sky is when a clear line-of-sight is not available between the A3LA-RG and the satellites. - 2.
+Keep the antenna's VSWR low-the higher the antenna VSWR, the higher the current consumed by the A3LA-RG. - 3.
+Keep the antenna cables' loss to less than 3dB-the higher the antenna cable loss, the higher the current consumed by the A3LA-RG. - 4.
 Keep the power cable between the A3LA-RG and the power source as short as possible. - 5.
 Use both power input pins on the multi-interface connector.

-Power consumption of the A3LA-RG can be divided into five distinct operating segments: (1) standby, (2) data-switch/RUDICS call, (3) SBD transmission, (4) SMS transmission and audio call.
-Typical current drawn and power consumption for these cases are shown in plots below.
+Power consumption of the A3LA-RG can be divided into five distinct operating segments: (1) standby, (2) data-switch/RUDICS call, (3) SBD transmission, (4) SMS transmission, and (5) audio call.
+Typical current drawn and power consumption for these cases are shown in the plots below.

-The A3LA-RG is designed to accept input power at two different voltage ranges-either from 4.0V to 5.4V or from 5.0V to 32V.
-A different internal DC-DC converter is used for each range.
-In each figure below, electrical profile for both ranges are displayed in separate curves.
+The A3LA-RG is designed to accept input power at two different voltage ranges-either from 4.0 V to 5.4 V or from 5.0 V to 32 V. A different internal DC-DC converter is used for each range.
+In each figure below, the electrical profiles for both ranges are displayed in separate curves.

 The A3LA-RG can be connected to a DPL handset through an HRC-24-8R data kit to make voice calls.
-The DPL handset requires 12V, which is supplied by the A3LA-RG through pin 2 of the multi-interface connector.
-When the DPL handset is on with the backlight powered up, the DPL handset current drawn is about 350mA at 12V or about 500mA at 5V.
-Therefore, when a DPL handset is connected to an A3LA-RG, user must account for the added current drawn.
+The DPL handset requires 12 V, which is supplied by the A3LA-RG through pin 2 of the multi-interface connector.
+When the DPL handset is on with the backlight turned on, the DPL handset current drawn is about 350 mA at 12 V or about 500 mA at 5 V. Therefore, when a DPL handset is connected to an A3LA-RG, account for the added current drawn.

-Figure E1.
-Average Current Drawn During Standby.
+Figure 8: Average Current Drawn During Standby

-Figure E2.
-Average Power Consumption During Standby.
+Figure 9: Average Power Consumption During Standby

-Figure E3.
-Average Current Drawn During Standby with DPL Handset.
+Figure 10: Average Current Drawn During Standby with DPL Handset

-Figure E4.
-Average Power Consumption During Standby with DPL Handset.
+Figure 11: Average Power Consumption During Standby with DPL Handset

-Figure E5.
-Average Current Drawn During a Data Switch Call.
+Figure 12: Average Current Drawn During a Data Switch Call

-Figure E6.
-Average Power Consumption During a Data Switch Call.
+Figure 13: Average Power Consumption During a Data Switch Call

-Figure E7.
-Average Current Drawn During an SBD Transmission.
+Figure 14: Average Current Drawn During an SBD Transmission

-Figure E8.
-Average Power Consumption During an SBD Transmission.
+Figure 15: Average Power Consumption During an SBD Transmission

-Figure E9.
-Average Current Drawn During an SMS Transmission.
+Figure 16: Average Current Drawn During an SMS Transmission

-Figure E10.
-Average Power Consumption During an SMS Transmission.
+Figure 17: Average Power Consumption During an SMS Transmission

-Figure E11.
-Average Current Drawn During a Voice Call Using DPL Handset.
+Figure 18: Average Current Drawn During a Voice Call Using DPL Handset

-Figure E12.
-Average Power Consumption During a Voice Call Using DPL Handset.
+Figure 19: Average Power Consumption During a Voice Call Using DPL Handset

-APPENDIX F: DESCRIPTION OF THE IRIDIUM NETWORK
+APPENDIX G: THE IRIDIUM NETWORK